Life Expands: Random Thoughts Remembering Uzma

 This was a reference to those idolized families depicted in many feel-good Bollywood movies.
 Of course, over the years, she would learn that we have our own dysfunctions and flaws like all ordinary families.
 However, her initial impression speaks to how welcome she felt.
 You were by our side when she joined us, and you with us when she left.
 And both times and many times in between with so much love.
 For that, I am grateful.

-Fourth, I am grateful for those in Uzma’s extended family who accepted us together without judgment.
+Fourth, I am grateful for those few in Uzma’s extended family who accepted us together without judgment.
 This was as hard, if not harder, for them as it was for my family.
 Their religion explicitly forbade a union like ours, where each half of the couple kept their own faith.
 And of course, they are as affected by the geopolitics of South Asia as my family is.
 Yet, there were those among you who accept us and love us without judgment.
-When her closest family members shunned her, you are the ones who sustained her more than you can imagine.
+When her closest family members shunned her, you were the ones who sustained her more than you can imagine.
 For that, I am grateful.

 Sixth, I am grateful for my employer and my colleagues at work.
-My work-family is incredibly supportive.
+My work family is incredibly supportive.
 I never had to think twice about taking time off to be with Uzma for her planned appointments or unplanned procedures.
 Work is where we spend at least one-third of our life.
-My colleagues, work-friends and my bosses who were just there for me.
+My colleagues, work-friends, and my bosses who were just there for me.
 There’s just no other way to describe it.
 For that, I am grateful.

 Finally, I am grateful for the United States of America.
 Despite all its flaws, America remains one of the best places to live in the world.
 It has some of the most big-hearted and open-minded people.
 Yes, I don’t like the current dispensation and what it stands for.
 But it is our political representative.
 But it does not represent everything that the majority of Americans are.
 I am thankful to those Americans.
 You gave me a chance to live and build a life here.
 Without you, Uzma and I would never have met.
-Without you, we would not have this best among all family celebrations — Thanksgiving, the only holiday that celebrates gratitude without any obligated religious rituals.
+Without you, we would not have the best among all family celebrations — Thanksgiving, the only holiday that celebrates gratitude without any obligatory religious rituals.

 For all of it, I am grateful.